-Pete Buttigieg, former Democratic presidential primary contender and mayor of South Bend, Indiana, to serve as U.S. secretary of transportation after his nomination by President Joe Biden was confirmed February 2 by the U.S. Senate.
+Pete Buttigieg, former Democratic presidential primary contender and mayor of South Bend, Indiana, will serve as U.S. secretary of transportation after his nomination by President Joe Biden was confirmed February 2 by the U.S. Senate.

 He served as mayor of South Bend for eight years.
 His last term ended in January after he decided not to seek a third term.
 He dropped out of the primary in March and soon endorsed Biden.